karipov/graph-coloring/README.md

 ## Predicates and Visualization

 We can divide our predicates into two groups: those that check the existence of a graph coloring and those that check the validity of a greedy graph coloring algorithm.

-Let's start with the first group.
+#### Part 1: Existence of Graph Coloring

-Our `wellformed` predicate checks that the graph is connected, undirected and has no self loops.
+- Our `wellformed` predicate checks that the graph is connected, undirected and has no self loops.
 Though there exist graph coloring algorithms that work with directed graphs, we thought that undirected graphs were more interesting.
 Furthermore, we wanted our graphs to be connected, because colorings for disconnected graphs can be reduced to colorings for each connected component of the graph.
 These are all choices and abstractions that we have built into our model.

-Our `wellformed_colorings` predicate checks that the coloring is valid.
+- Our `wellformed_colorings` predicate checks that the coloring is valid.
 This means that no two adjacent vertices share the same color.
 We also check that the coloring is complete, i.e. every vertex has a color.
 This is the essence of graph coloring.

 When run together, for N vertices and M colors, we get all the possible colorings of graphs with N vertices and M colors.
 If a graph with N vertices cannot be colored with M colors, we get UNSAT.
 Sterling gives us a nice visualization.